Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Prerogative- an exclusive right, power, immunity, or privilege, etc., exercised by virtue of rank, office, or the like; the prerogatives of a Christian.

-Presupposition- initial assumption upon which all thought and argument is based; predilection, presupposition.
+Presupposition- initial assumption upon which all thought and argument is based.
+Premise, bias, assumption, presumption.

 Progeny- 1) a descendant or offspring, as a child, plant, or animal.
 2) Something that originates or results from something else.